Wandering Rocks opens with the confusingly

 For fans of Catholic arcana, however, the alley may not be

-entirely a dead end.
+entirely blind.
 While anyone familiar with the Latin Mass

 would immediately recognize the words Vere dignum, few

-would recognize their presence in the cruciform monogram in
+would recognize their presence in the cruciform monogram shown

-the 12th century manuscript shown here.
-The text to the right
+here in a 12th century manuscript.
+The text to the right of